-Written notice of the charges prompting the administrative recommendation of expulsion, notice of the district policy, rule, or regulation alleged to have been violated, and notice of the time, place, and date of the hearing shall be mailed or delivered personally to the parent.
-If the student is married or is eighteen years of age or older, and is not residing with a parent, notice shall be given to the student.
+Written notice of the charges prompting the administrative recommendation of expulsion, notice of the district policy, rule, or regulation alleged to have been violated, and notice of the time, place, and date of the hearing shall be mailed or delivered personally to the parent or guardian.
+If the student is married or is eighteen years of age or older, and is not residing with a parent or guardian, notice shall be given to the student.
 Such notice shall also be given the Board President.

-A hearing before a majority of the Board of Education shall be held within five (5) school days of the mailing of or personal delivery of the notice to the parent or student.
-The parent or student may request additional time in which to prepare, but in no event, shall the hearing be held later than ten (10) school days following the mailing or personal delivery of the notice.
-In the event the parent or student requests additional time and the student is suspended pending the hearing, the student shall continue to be suspended until the date of the hearing.
+A hearing before a majority of the Board of Education shall be held within five (5) school days of the mailing of or personal delivery of the notice to the parent, guardian, or student.
+The parent or guardian or student may request additional time in which to prepare, but in no event, shall the hearing be held later than ten (10) school days following the mailing or personal delivery of the notice.
+In the event the parent or guardian or student requests additional time and the student is suspended pending the hearing, the student shall continue to be suspended until the date of the hearing.

-The student may be accompanied to the hearing or be represented by parent(s) and/or legal counsel or any other advisor of his/her choice.
+The student may be accompanied to the hearing or be represented by a parent(s) or guardian(s) and/or legal counsel or any other advisor of his/her choice.
 Legal counsel or any other advisor of its choice may also advise the administration and/or Board of Education.